uv-genai/llm-setonix/setup.md

 the packages work properly.

-At the time of this writing Python 3.13.3 is the latest version but because SGLang and other packages still rely on 3.12 is better to install the previous version.
+At the time of this writing Python 3.13.3 is the latest version but because SGLang and other packages still rely on 3.12 it is better to install the previous version.

 Since on shared systems Python cannot be installed using a package manager